Special Educational Needs and Disabilities

 How do we know if it has had an impact?

-- We will assess whether the child is making progress academically against national/age expected levels.
+- We will assess whether the child is making progress academically against age expected expectations.

 - If your child has support with social, emotional and mental health then Boxall profiles and observations may be used to monitor progress.